 Newest St. Louis Housing Report

-These figures compare real estate activity in February 2024 to February 2023
+These figures compare real estate activity in September 2024 to September 2023

 Comments below from St. Louis REALTORS